 6 Reasons for iMovie Keeps Crashing

-Right of the bat, it’s safe to assume that file corruption can be the source of crashing.
-Corrupt program files, or even system files, isn’t usually cause for this (but it is a possibility).
+Right off the bat, it’s safe to assume that file corruption can be the source of crashing.
+Corrupt program files or system files don’t usually cause this (but it is possible).
 Instead, corrupt project files are the likely culprit.

 How are project files made corrupt?
 When a user disconnects a USB flash drive without properly “ejecting” it, the program crashes randomly, or if you convert project files unsuccessfully, the project can corrupt.
 Take backups of your projects so that if this is the issue, a non-corrupt version is available.

 In addition, iMovie has to respond appropriately when an unfamiliar file type is opened through the program.
-Again, most of the time, this isn’t a problem, but if iMovie doesn’t know how to act, it will crash, and you won’t get much use out of it.
+Again, this isn’t a problem often, but if iMovie doesn’t know how to act, it will crash, and you won’t get much use out of it.

-Fixing this problem to avoid iMovie keeps crashing isn’t easy.
+Fixing this problem to prevent iMovie keeps crashing isn’t easy.
 Try simple things like updating iMovie, opening the project on another computer, or using an iMovie alternative.

 iMovie’s cache contains data about how you use iMovie.
 The simplest example would be when you copy and paste something. iMovie stores whatever you copy in the cache until you’re ready to paste it.
 It remains there until you copy something else.